-Fishing has been the backbone of Iceland since the days of the Settlement.
-Fish nourish Iceland’s inhabitants and are an important export industry.
-The Reykjavík Maritime Museum, which is located by the old harbour, focuses on exhibitions that show the importance of fish to the nation.
-Today, Icelanders fish on modern trawlers, but in the old days, fishermen regularly put their lives at risk on primitive boats in order to feed their families.
-The museum shows the equipment fishermen have used through the ages.
-However, one of the main attractions at the museum is Óðinn, the Coast Guard ship which took part in all three cod wars with Britain.
+Fishing has been the backbone of Iceland since the days of settlement.
+Fish nourishes Iceland’s inhabitants and is an important industry, exporting Icelandic fish abroad.
+The Reykjavík Maritime Museum, which is located in the old harbor, focuses on exhibitions that show the importance of fish to the nation.
+Today, Icelanders fish on modern trawlers, but in the old days, fishermen regularly put their lives at risk on primitive ships in order to feed their family.
+The museum shows the equipment fishermen used through the ages.
+However, one of the main attractions at the museum is the Coast Guard ship Óðinn, which took part in all three cod wars with Britain.
 Guided tours are offered daily at 13:00, 14:00, and 15:00.

 Reykjavík Museum of Photography

 Reykjavík is home to some great photographers, past and present.
-The Reykjavík Museum of Photography has an impressive collection, now comprising about six million photographs.
+The Reykjavík Museum of Photography has an impressive collection, which now comprises about six million photographs.
 The oldest photos date from around 1860, giving a glimpse of city life decades ago.
-The museum preserves photographs from professional, as well as amateur photographers, from industrial and commercialphotographers, to portrait and press photographers.
-Reykjavík is a vibrant city with a rich history and contemporary culture.
-Check out the free exhibitions.
+The museum preserves photographs from professional, as well as amateur photographers, including industrial and commercial photographers, as well as portrait and press photographers.
+Reykjavík is a vibrant city with rich history and contemporary culture.
+Stop by to check out the free exhibitions.

 Viðey is a little gem of an island just off the coast of Reykjavík and is accessible by ferry.
-The island, which is about 1.7 square kilometres (0.7 square miles) in size, hosts unspoiled nature with large stretches of grassy plains and a rich birdlife, the John Lennon Peace Tower, an installation created by Yoko Ono, as well as art by world renowned artist Richard Serra.
-Viðey is a favourite among birdwatchers as the island is a nesting ground for more than 30 bird species.
-In the summer, there are daily ferry rides from the old harbour, from Ægisgarður pier by the Harpa concert hall, and Skarfabakki harbour.
+The island, which is just 1.6 kilometers in size, hosts unspoiled nature with vast stretches of grassy plains and rich birdlife, as well as the John Lennon Peace Tower, an installation created by Yoko Ono, as well as art by world renowned artist Richard Serra.
+Viðey is a favorite among birdwatchers as the island is a nesting ground for more than 30 bird species.
+In the summer, there are daily ferry rides from the old harbor, Ægisgarður harbor and Skarfabakki harbor.
 Please visit www.videy.com for the ferry schedule.

 Family Friendly Fun

 Reykjavík City Museum is family friendly and all museum sites have something that caters to children.
-For example, the “Come and play” exhibition at Árbær Open Air Museum has a playground, furnished rooms with everything in child sizes as well as lots of toys to play with.
+For example, the exhibition “Come and play” at Árbær Open Air Museum has a playground, furnished rooms with everything in child sizes as well as lots of toys to play with.
 The Settlement Exhibition has a special family corner where kids and parents can have a fun time together.
-And the Reykjavík Maritime Museum offers a fun treasure hunt for kids during their visit to the museum.
+And the Reykjavík Maritime Museum offers a fun treasure hunt for kids during their museum visit.